tisho/framer-templates/README.md

 <script src="iphone-5s-white.js"></script>
 ```

+## Tips

+* Append `#dev` to the URL of your prototype to load it directly in developer mode (no device frame, scaled to 100%).
+E.g. `http://localhost/prototype/index.html#dev`
+* Append `#z75` to the URL of your prototype to load it at 75% scale.
+Putting any number after the `z` will work.
+E.g. `http://localhost/prototype/index.html#z75`

 ## Building Your Own Template

 All templates use the same basic code, but vary in configuration, depending on which device you want to use to present your prototype.